Skip to content

 Third-party Frameworks

-flutter, react-native, uni-app, unity can adopt similar native Android delayed initialization methods to handle app market privacy reviews.
+flutter, react-native, uni-app, unity can use a similar delayed initialization method as native Android to handle market privacy audits.

 Jetpack Compose Support

-Currently, automatic collection of compose component-generated pages is temporarily unsupported.
-However, manual Action and View custom interfaces can track click events and page transition events.
-Reference here
+Currently, automatic collection of compose component generated pages is not supported, but manual Action and View custom interfaces can be used to track click events and page navigation events, refer to here

 How to Integrate SDK Without Using ft-plugin

-Guance uses Androig Grale Plugin Transformation to achieve code injection, thereby implementing automatic data collection.
-However, due to compatibility issues, there may be cases where ft-plugin cannot be used.
-Affected includes RUM Action, Resource, and android.util.Log, Java and Kotlin println automatic capture of console logs, and automatic upload of symbol files.
+Guance uses Android Gradle Plugin Transformation to implement code injection, thereby achieving automatic data collection.
+However, due to some compatibility issues, there may be situations where ft-plugin or ft-plugin-legacy cannot be used.
+Affected features include RUM Action, Resource, and android.util.Log, Java and Kotlin println console log automatic capture, and automatic upload of symbol files.

-Currently, for such situations, we have another integration solution.
-The solution is as follows:
+Currently, there is another integration scheme for this situation, the solution is as follows:

 // Application